Land Rover BAR

 In the 2016/17 financial year, we paid out £9.9 million as cash rebates to our retail clients globally*.

 We introduced the scheme as a way of rewarding our clients for their loyalty and trading activity and it's proved to be very popular, particularly as the earned cash rebate can either be withdrawn or used to open new trades.

-Eligible clients receive rebates once they meet our minimum monthly notional traded volume requirements for an asset class (indices, forex or commodities).
+Eligible clients receive rebates once they meet our minimum monthly trade value requirements for an asset class (forex, indices or commodities).
 If you meet the requirements for one asset class, you automatically qualify for rebates for the other asset classes.

 If you are a high-volume trader of equities and would like to discuss cash rebates, please contact our Client Services team on 020 7170 8200.